vijays-hub/Online-Banking/README.md

-Please serve the bankHome.html to begin banking!!!
+Please live-serve the bankHome.html to begin banking!!!